BY JOHN KENNEDY / SILICON REPUBLIC / OCTOBER 10TH 2017

 The plan is to work with smartphone manufacturers and glass makers.
 “We are actually in discussions with two major smartphone manufacturers in Silicon Valley and they are looking at it as a way of coating glass and metals.
 This technology can cover coatings on microwaves, ovens, fridges and more but the mobile phone market is certainly the big opportunity for us.”

-“It forms a top-layer surface and uses the indoor light moisture in the air to kill the bacteria.”
+“It forms a top-layer surface and uses the indoor light moisture in the air to remove the bacteria.”

 Tech transfer works